 Will your loved one’s retirement income and/or nest egg support the monthly cost of his or her residential memory care at your first-choice community?
 Will it accept your relative’s long-term care insurance or Medicare supplement plan?
 What happens if your parent or grandparent outlives his or her resources?

-At Marjorie P. Lee, and at all Episcopal Retirement Services (ERS) communities, we promise families — as part of our not-for-profit, person-centered care mission — that their loved ones will never be asked to leave due to financial hardship.
+At Marjorie P. Lee, and at all Episcopal Retirement Services (ERS) communities, we promise families — as part of our not-for-profit, person-centered care mission — that their loved ones will never be asked to leave due to financial hardship outside of their control.
 Care for elders who outlive their resources is subsidized by generous community donations to our Good Samaritan Mission Fund.

 Ask the right questions when choosing a memory care facility for your loved one.